CASTLE NOT FOR SALE, BUT QUIRKY AND GOTHIC:

 Craig y Nos was a major employer in Patti's day.
 It is now, once more, a substantial employer in this part of the world.
 I reckon it will always be a commercial building rather than a private house and like the neighbouring show caves, it will remain a draw for tourism and events.
 My emphasis is on keeping it on as a going concern.
 The priority right now is to make the most of the investment we have already put in, by trading at break-even or a small surplus.

 If Craig y Nos is to receive further substantial renovation investment, it needs to continue to generate a viable level of income, to fund its ongoing costs and to become self-sustainable.

 There are not very many people around who are prepared to take the castle on, as it is a daunting prospect.
 Even though we have done a substantial amount of work to it, we are only about half way to getting it into the condition we would like it to be in.
 It is a shame there are no Government grants available as if the building was in the state sector, substantial funds would no doubt be made available.

 As things stand, the castle may remain in its half-restored state for many years, a bit tatty around the edges, yet impressive in large parts.
 It is half grand, half derelict, a curious mix of smart wedding venue with all the finery topped by derelict rooms suitable only for ghost hunts and our history tours.

 Craig y Nos is informal, friendly and more of a family place, rather than posh and smart and formal.
 Inside it is an unpretentious 3 star guest house but with great presence and some grand rooms.
-Outside it looks imposing and 'wow'.
+Outside it looks imposing and 'wow' - when it's not pouring with rain.
 It looks as if it perhaps should be a five star hotel, but it is not, at least not yet.